timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/start/quick.md

 - Headless: build your UI how you want.
 - Hook Based: hashbrown uses hooks for managing message state and streaming updates into your app.
-- Platform Agnostic: use any supported platform or model.
+- Platform Agnostic: use any [supported platform](/docs/react/start/platforms)

 ## Capabilities